-2015 Summer Teacher Experience Program, Utilizing Physics/Math (STEP-UP)
+2016 Summer Teacher Experience Program, Utilizing Physics/Engineering (STEP-UP)

-Sponsored by the Georgia Tech School of Electrical and Computer Engineering (ECE) and the Laboratory for New Electronic Materials to provide an eight-week research experience to metro Atlanta high school physics/math teachers.
+Sponsored by the Georgia Tech School of Electrical and Computer Engineering (ECE) to provide an eight-week research experience to metro Atlanta high school physics/math teachers.

-- learn applications of modern physics/math concepts to microelectronics that are relatable to high school students;
+- learn applications of modern physics/engineering concepts to microelectronics that are relatable to high school students;

 - work in state-of-the-art research laboratories;